dirkcgrunwald/runestone-build/README.md

 running `make build`.
 Once the container is build, you can create a new, empty runestone interactive application by:

-    mkdir newproj
+    % mkdir newproj
-    docker run -it --rm -v $(pwd)/newproj:/opt -p 8000:8000 runestone-build
+    % docker run --rm runestone-build > runestone-build

-This maps `./newproj` to the `/opt` directory and then starts the process of creating a new project.
-You'll be asked a number of questions, which is why you should use the `-it` option to run the container interactively.
+    % sh runestone-build newproj

+The first time you run the **runestone-build** container with no arguments, it will emit a shell script that you should then use to create and/or build your project.
+The shell script will determine your current user id and insure that the files in your new or rebuilt project are owned by you.

-The files in `./newproj` will be owned by a user other than you if you invoke the container this way.
+The files in `./newproj` will be owned by a user other than you if you invoke the container directly.
 Instead, it's recommended you use the `runestone-build` script, which passes arguments to the the container to create a user with your UID and then run the container as that user.
 Thus, you would do: